Extinct for 60 years, Cheetahs to run again in Indian jungles

 An expert panel formed by the government carried out extensive survey and research to locate ideal habitats for cheetah in India and zeroed in on three suitable habitats Kuno and Nauradehi wildlife sanctuaries in MP and Shahgarh area in Rajasthan.
 Velavadar National Park in Gujarat was also in the race.

-The Kuno-Palpur Wildlife Sanctuary in Madhya Pradesh, spread over an area of 344 sq km, has the potential to hold populations of four of India's big cats; the Bengal tiger, Indian leopard, and Asiatic lion and cheetah, all four of which have co-existed in the same habitats historically for many years, before they were wiped out due to over hunting and habitat destruction.
+The Kuno-Palpur Wildlife Sanctuary in Madhya Pradesh, spread over an area of 344 sq km, has the potential to hold populations of four of India's big cats; the Bengal tiger, Indian leopard, and Asiatic lion and cheetah, all four of which have co-existed in the same habitats historically for many years, before they were wiped out due to overhunting and habitat destruction.

 NTCA said all the potential sites found feasible for reintroducing Cheetah will be reassessed and an action plan will be developed for measures that are required, prior to the reintroduction.